anira-project/anira/docs/sphinx/custom_backends.rst

 ``ANIRA_ENGINE_FLAG_STATE_ALIAS``: for every call of a plan of that engine anira binds **one** buffer as both halves of the pair and never flips, so the State input's memory is the State output's, and the engine reads the state before it writes it (in place) or copies for itself.
+A failed call leaves the buffer as the engine left it (the last-good rule of a flipping pair, which a failed inference does not flip, is the engine's to keep here), and a chunk of a plan without the bit in between flips the pair, so the addresses stay put across the chunks of aliasing plans alone.
 The pair is the model's, not a plan's: every plan of the variant runs the same pair, in the engine domain of the plans that run it (host memory for every engine of this pre-release; the slot's declared host domain overrides it, :doc:`usage` section 1.3), so a plan switch keeps